 The CRC 992 »Medical Epigenetics«, MEDEP, provides a translational program for epigenetic research.
 Scientists from the University Freiburg Medical Centre, the University of Freiburg and the Max Planck Institute of Immunobiology and Epigenetics team up in a consortium that explores the following topics:

-- (A) Basic epigenetic mechanisms in cellular assays and explorative mouse models
+- (A) Basic epigenetic mechanisms relevant to physiology and disease

 - (C) Translation of epigenetic principles to clinical applications